I'm going to start this with saying that Clean Code helped me a lot early in my career.

 None of the books I read actually helped me write better object oriented code.
 I stuggled for 20 years to write maintainable code - and I knew what I did wasn't.

-After how to write Object Oriented code actually clicked (forever thankful to Fred George and Yegor's Elegant Objects) ...
+After how to write Object Oriented code actually clicked...
 I had a sense that all of the books purporting the Software as a Craft mentality, the Craftsmanship practice, had an underlying assumption - That you understood how to write good OO code, and these are things you get from it.

 These aren't the instruction guides I thought they were.